MarRobSoftwire/DevOps-Unit-9-Workshop/setup/workshop_scenario_setup.md

 ![Cloud Shell](../images/cloud_shell_button.jpg)

-From here you'll want to create a **Powershell** Cloud Shell.
+From here you'll want to create a **Bash** Cloud Shell.
 When the cloud shell is ready it should look something like this:

 ![Manage Files](../images/manage_files_cloud_shell.jpg)

 From here click the **Manage Files** to upload the following scripts:
 * `scenario.bicep`
-* `deploy_scenario.ps1`
+* `deploy_scenario.sh`
 * `db_setup.sql`

 You can then create your scenario resources by running:
 ```
-./deploy_scenario.ps1
+bash deploy_scenario.sh
 ```

 You'll then be prompted to provide your resource group name, a prefix & a database password.